Virginia Payday Loan Law and Legislation

 In the state of Virginia payday lending is considered legal.

 For about a century, Virginia had “a separate license for consumer finance loans to allow small, low-interest loans” and only in the recent decade payday and title lenders discovered this license and started to use it to charge triple-digit interest rates.
 In 2009, the state took restrictive measures and capped payday loan APR at 36%.
 However, this measure helped very little and the real situation hasn’t changed much as in the light of the looming federal payday loan regulations, “many companies began entering into contracts with Native American tribes to provide loans to consumers over the internet” (By State Sen. Scott Surovell (36th)).
-Thus, in many cases payday loans are an expensive option to resort to with the annual interest reaching 601%* in some cases.
-And this is the state of things in Virginia as of today.
+Thus, in many cases payday loans were an expensive option to resort to with the annual interest reaching 601%* in some cases.
+In 2020 Virginia enacted the law and capped the interest and fees.

 Virginia Payday Lending Statutes